Updated on: 11/18/2019

 Webb alluded to a continuing weather-related trend for collisions in the area as of late, pointing out that more crashes occur on the first rainy day after a stretch of sunny days as a result of oil slicks that build up and create dangerous conditions in even light rain.

-While weather may be partly to blame, it is important to keep in mind that the truck driver who caused the multi-vehicle crash on I-5 admitted to using his cell phone in the moments before the crash occurred.
+While weather may be partly to blame, it is important to keep in mind that the truck driver who caused the multi-vehicle collision on I-5 admitted to using his cell phone in the moments before the crash occurred.
 If it is determined that the truck driver was acting negligently in causing the crash, he may potentially be held liable for the injured man’s injuries in a civil claim.